aupsychology/aupsychology.github.io/stats2workbook/02-inferential_stats_review.md

 2. Know how to conduct a t-test in R and interpret the output
 3. Know how to conduct a correlation in R and interpret the output.

 In this lab, we will use some data that some students collected for a research project previously.
-In this project, the researchers gave students a
+In this project, the researchers gave students a series of questionnaires looking how personality traits affected a participant's likelihood to conform.

 First we are going to import the data.
 In this case, the data were entered on Google Sheets.
 To import data straight from Google Sheets, we can use the `gsheet` package.
 To install this package, we would type: